 In 2019, the field started to produce gas.

 Chayandinskoye is characterized by a complex geological structure and special pressure-and-temperature formation conditions.
-This is why Gazprom will use cutting-edge technical solutions to develop the field.
+This is why Gazprom is using cutting-edge technical solutions to develop the field.

-Chayandinskoye will be the first field in Russia where the membrane technology of helium recovery from natural gas will be used during commercial production, making it possible to pump as much helium into the gas pipeline as the market demands.
+Chayandinskoye is the first field in Russia to use the membrane technology for helium separation from natural gas on an industrial scale directly at the production site, making it possible to pump as much helium into the gas pipeline as the market demands.